gitKrystan/2025-emberfest/slides.md

 <!--
 So, let's take a look this in our Todo app.

-First, I need to check the configuration.
-Then, we'll demo our requests, showing loading state, caching behavior, and a few other TodoMVC features implemented with WarpDrive and Ember.
+First, we'll check out our loading states.

 - Initial Todo Count: A Few
 - API Reliability: Good